 Everywhere, new public works will be required.
 And to make its vision materialize, Beijing must be careful to be seen as generously sharing the big engineering and construction projects.
 Up to now, such contracts have been treated as rare, big profit opportunities for state-owned Chinese industrial units.
 These include the China Railway Group, whose already-inflated share prices have often gone up each time another piece of the overseas empire has fallen into place.
 If local infrastructure companies are excluded from the largesse, there will be push-back on almost every continent.

-Much of this infrastructure already exists.
-The trick is to link it all together.
 In any case, not all this will necessarily happen.
 In a recent note to clients, China observer Jonathan Fenby of the research firm Trusted Sources suggested that it may all be too ambitious.
 China has had a history of announcing and then shelving projects, such as a $3.7 billion railway canceled by Mexico in February amid allegations of local nepotism.
 Meanwhile, Japan has begun to challenge Chinese plans.
 It has launched rival bids for billion-dollar high-speed rail and other projects in Indonesia, Thailand and elsewhere, with relatively low-interest loans and sometimes better technology (paywall).

 But Beijing seems to recognize its own limits.
 Rather, the world may help to build at least some of the infrastructure through another Chinese creation—the Asian Infrastructure Investment Bank, with its 57 founding members, modeled loosely on the World Bank.
 Projects backed by the bank are meant to be good for the country where they are built.
 But given China’s outsize influence in the institution, they are certain to include some that fit into its grand scheme of global infrastructure.